speedie1337/sfetch/README.md

 ## Test Version

-If you wish to use the 99.9% likely broken version of sfetch, you can get it by using:
+If you wish to use the 99.9% likely broken and old version of sfetch, you can get it by using:

     sudo curl -o /usr/bin/sfetch https://raw.githubusercontent.com/speediegamer/sfetch/sfetch-test/sfetch

 ## Contributing

 If you like this project, please contribute with ASCII for more distros.
 Thank you!

-## Having issues?

-Issue: tput: command not found or similar
-Solution: Install ncurses

-Issue: [[ command not found or similar
-Solution: Edit the sfetch script and add #!/bin/bash or #!/bin/zsh at the top